MCDL will begin offering passport photos again on Monday, June 14 by appointment.

 If you have purchased international flight tickets, be sure the name you use on your passport application will match the name on your airline tickets.

 To change your name on a passport or as a proof of identity, you must submit a marriage certificate, or certified copy of the court decree substantiating the change.
+There is no charge for this service if requested within one year of the name change.

 To have a replacement passport issued, submit this document with a completed Form DS-5504, following the Department of State instructions.